deanwampler/spark-scala-tutorial/tutorial/README.md

 That is, pipe-separated fields with the book of the Bible (e.g., Genesis, but abbreviated "Gen"), the chapter and verse numbers, and then the verse text.
 We just want to count words in the verses, although including the book names wouldn't change the results significantly.
 (Now you can figure out the answer to the "quiz" in the previous section...)

+## Running WordCount3

+In the Activator UI, select the <a class="shortcut" href="#run">run</a> panel, then select `WordCount3` and click the "Start" button.
+The messages near the end of the output in the "Logs" panel lists the "output" directory, which is in the *local* file system, not HDFS.

+In the Activator `shell` or SBT, you can run it one of three ways, as for `WordCount2`:

+* Enter the `run` command and select the number corresponding to the `WordCount3` program.
+* Enter `run-main WordCount3`
+* Enter `ex3`, a command alias for `run-main WordCount3`.

+You can also run this example in Hadoop.
+In the Activator UI, select the <a class="shortcut" href="#run">run</a> panel, then select `hadoop.HWordCount3` and click the "Start" button.
+Now the output directory shown will be in HDFS.

+For Activator `shell` or SBT`, use one of the following:

+* Enter the `run` command and select the number corresponding to the `hadoop.HWordCount3` program.
+* Enter `run-main hadoop.HWordCount3`
+* Enter `hex3`, a command alias for `run-main hadoop.HWordCount3`.

+We'll discuss the Hadoop driver in more detail later.

-Command line options can be used to override the defaults.
-You'll have to use the Activator shell from a login window to use this feature, and you'll have to use the `run-main` task, which lets us specify a particular `main` to run and optional arguments.
-We have also defined some shortcut command aliases for many of the programs.
-In this case, you can either enter `run-main WordCount3` at the activator shell prompt.
-Or, you can use the alias `ex3`.
-Either way, you can add options after these terms.
+Command line options can be used to override the default settings for input and output locations, among other things.
+You'll have to use the Activator `shell` or SBT to use this feature.
+You can specify arguments after the `run`, `run-main hadoop.HWordCount3`, or `hex3` commands.

-The "\" characters in the following and subsequent command descriptions are used to indicate long lines that I wrapped to fit.
+Here is the help message that lists the available options.
+The "\" characters indicate long lines that are wrapped to fit.
 Enter the commands on a single line without the "\".
-Following Unix conventions, `[...]` indicate optional arguments, and `|` indicate alternatives:
+Following Unix conventions, `[...]` indicates optional arguments, and `|` indicates alternatives:

 ```
 run-main WordCount3 [ -h | --help] \